alxwolf/ubios-cert/README.md

 Send a note if you succeeded with a different provider and I will list it here.

+**Potentially breaking change:** all-inkl.com has decided to end support of `sha1`authentication, so password must be provided (and stored...) in clear text now.
+I don't judge...

 ## But why?

 In private installations, the UDM(P) will live behind a router / firewall provided by an ISP, and we don't want to open HTTP(S) ports 80 and 443 to the interested public.